 Additionally, the exercise library at the end gives an excellent alphabetized list of the main exercises used in resistance training.

 An Educative Piece: The Best Exercise Science Careers

-The exercise physiology section covers the energy systems, cardiovascular physiology, and the endocrine system.
+The exercise physiology section covers the three metabolic energy systems, cardiovascular physiology, and endocrine system.

 Of these three topics, the energy systems section is the most relevant when it comes to personal training skills, and this topic is covered in the most depth compared to the cardiovascular and endocrine systems.